wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-04_Restconf_Python.md

 GigabitEthernet3       10.255.250.2    YES manual administratively down down BDI60                  unassigned      YES unset  down                  do
 ```
+Code for this one can be found [here](https://github.com/wiwa1978/blog-hugo-netlify-code/blob/master/RestConf_Python/add_interfaces_cisco.py)

 ### Use Case 7: Changing interface description (Cisco YANG model)
 In this once, we'll change the description of our newly added interface.
 The current list of interfaces is: